-In the Summer 2018 issue of Buddhadharma: The Practitioner’s Quarterly, Lama Willa Miller offers both her painful firsthand account of sexual misconduct by a guru and insight for fellow survivors and communities.
+In the Summer 2018 issue of Buddhadharma: The Practitioner’s Quarterly, Willa Blythe Baker offers both her painful firsthand account of sexual misconduct by a guru and insight for fellow survivors and communities.
 Photo-performances by Cecilia Paredes.

 Victim.
 Survivor.
 Consort.
 Partner.
 One of “those women.”
 I stare at these identities on the page, and one by one I try them on.
 The words feel like button-down shirts that are too small.
 Yet sometimes they seem to fit, depending on the shifting fragments of memory that make up that time in my life.